Greensboro, North Carolina

 Greensboro History Museum

-The museum works to showcase local culture, and the city’s significant role in American history.
+The museum showcases local culture and the city’s significant role in American history.
 Exhibits cover historical material from the Battle of Guilford Courthouse in 1781 to the 1960 Greensboro Sit-Ins, the unforgettable events of Sept.
 11, 2001, and much more.
-Twelve galleries feature the award-winning “Voices of a City” exhibition, the Murphy Confederate firearms collection, First Lady Dolley Madison, collection and textile manufacturing.
+Twelve galleries feature the award-winning “Voices of a City” exhibition, the Murphy Confederate Firearms Collection, First Lady Dolley Madison Collection, and textile manufacturing.
 Hands-on interactive and audiovisuals.

 The Greensboro History Museum is an American Alliance of Museums-accredited Smithsonian Affiliate and works to collect the city’s diverse history.